The CLEVER scenario

 A bottom-up methodology

-Since 2018, the national partners have been engaged in a technical dialogue to ensure the collective development of this project, thus allowing them to question their work and modelling approaches, and share best practices, which results in built-up capacity and raised ambition.
-Thematic working groups and methodological meetings have also been regularly organised.
+This process allowed to question their work and modelling approaches, and share best practices, which results in built-up capacity and raised ambition.
+Thematic working groups and methodological meetings have also been regularly organised the project.

 The “Sufficiency – Efficiency – Renewables” approach

-The CLEVER pathway is being built through an innovative three steps approach:
+The CLEVER pathway has been built through an innovative three steps approach:

 The modelling starts with the definition of energy demand in every consumption sector (mobility, buildings, food, etc.).
 This modelling follows a sufficiency approach.